-Rallpacks are a set of benchmarks for evaluating the speed and accuracy of neuronal simulators for the construction of single cell models (Bhalla, et al., 1992).
+Rallpacks are a set of benchmarks for evaluating the speed and accuracy of neuronal simulators for the construction of single cell models (Bhalla et al. 1992).
 However, it does not provide benchmarks for network models.
 The package contains scripts for both GENESIS and NEURON, as well as full specifications for implementation on other simulators.
 It is included within the GENESIS distribution, and is also available for download from the GENESIS web site.

-3.2.5 GENESIS Implementation of the HH Benchmark
+4.2.5 GENESIS implementation of the HH benchmark

-The HH benchmark network model (Benchmark 3 in Appendix 2) provides a good example of the type of model that should probably NOT be implemented with GENESIS.
-The Vogels and Abbott (2005) integrate-and-fire network on which it is based is an abstract model designed to study the propagation of signals under very simplified conditions.
-The identical excitatory and inhibitory neurons have no physical location in space, and no distance-dependent axonal propagation delays in the connections.
+The HH benchmark network model (Benchmark 3 in Appendix B) provides a good example of the type of model that should probably NOT be implemented with GENESIS.
+The Vogels and Abbott (2005) IF network on which it is based is an abstract model designed to study the propagation of signals under very simplified conditions.
+The identical excitatory and inhibitory neurons have no physical location in space, and no distancedependent axonal propagation delays in the connections.
 The benchmark model simply replaces the IF neurons with single-compartment cells containing fast sodium and delayed rectifier potassium channels that fire tonically and display no spike frequency adaptation.
 Such models offer no advantages over IF cells for the study of the situation explored by Vogels and Abbott.